 However, there are also some other secondary extension levels when they are required, including:

 - 161.8% . . . and so on.

 There are also 4 main techniques for the implementation of the Fibonacci sequence to currency trading which include:

 - Time zones

 Fibonacci percentage and analysis has always been an important tool for modern investors.
-Most traders are still cautious about using this form of analysis in all market conditions, however, the accuracy and reliability of Fibonacci analysis has made it one of the most well known and popular signals, particularly to forex traders and by extension, forex options traders.
+Most traders are still cautious about using this form of analysis in all market conditions, but the accuracy and reliability of Fibonacci analysis has made it one of the most well-known and popular signals, particularly to forex traders and by extension, forex options traders.

-It is true that there are still many traders who question the scientific basis for it, but fibonacci percentages in their role as as retracement levels are still as reliable and dependable as any other tool available to traders today.
-From personal experience, I believe that savvy traders can gain an edge by using the Fibonacci analysis and techniques.
+It is true that there are still many traders who question the scientific basis for it, but Fibonacci percentages in their role as retracement levels and extension targets are still as reliable and dependable as any other tool available to traders today.
+From personal experience, I believe that savvy traders can gain an edge by using Fibonacci analysis and techniques.